mifmif/mspider/MSpider/README.md

 **Features :**

 -Navigate over URLs of a web site based on a set predefined URLPatterns.

--Follow links in each URL
+-Follow links in each URL.

 -Scrap payload from predefined fields of each URLPattern.

 -Create template for each URLPattern.

 -Structured storage (Data storage are configured from META-INF/persistance.xml).

--Compatibility with all RDBMS Datastores (Oracle,PostgresSQL,MySQL..)
+-Compatibility with all RDBMS Data stores (Oracle,PostgresSQL,MySQL..)

 **TODO :**